 GeneCards Summary for POLQ Gene

 POLQ (Polymerase (DNA) Theta) is a Protein Coding gene.
-Among its related pathways are Platinum Pathway, Pharmacokinetics/Pharmacodynamics and DNA Double-Strand Break Repair.
+Among its related pathways are Cell Cycle Control of Chromosomal Replication and Chks in Checkpoint Regulation.
 GO annotations related to this gene include nucleic acid binding and damaged DNA binding.
 An important paralog of this gene is SNRNP200.